KauzClay/docs-tap/supply-chain/reference/api/component.hbs.md

 ### `metadata.name`

-`metadata.name:` must have a `-M.m.p` suffix, representing the major, minor and patch of this version of the component.
+`metadata.name:` must have a `-M.m.p` suffix, representing the major, minor, and patch of this version of the component.
 Changes to the config section should coincide with a bump to major or minor versions.
 Reserve patch increments for changes that do not alter the API, or the behavior significantly.